Qarhan Playa: Geography

 The Qarhan Playa covers an area of 5856 sqkm, stretching over 160 km east to west and usually between 20–40 km north to south.
 The southwest lies in Golmud and the northeast in Dulan County, both in Haixi Prefecture, Qinghai, China.
 The roughly 60,000 sqkm area of Qarhan inclusive of Taijinar to its west is sometimes known as the Sanhu ("Three Lakes"), after the two Taijinar lakes, Suli Lake, and Dabusun.
 Qarhan is part of the larger Qaidam Basin, lying between the Kunlun Mountains to the south, the Altun to the west, and the Qilian to the north.
 Qarhan's lakes lie between 2675–2680 m above sea level, with Dabusun and North Hulsan being the lowest and Xiezuo being the highest.
-The effect of elevation is such that despite lying on the same latitude as Greece, Algeria, and Virginia in the United States, Qarhan has an mean annual temperature of 0.1 C. The mean air speed is 4.3 m/s, and the mean relative humidity is 27.7%.
+The effect of elevation is such that despite lying on the same latitude as Greece, Algeria, and Virginia in the United States, Qarhan has a mean annual temperature of 0.1 C. The mean air speed is 4.3 m/s, and the mean relative humidity is 27.7%.